harshaneo17/string_matcher_test/README.md

 Also what happens if there are no search terms in source files?
 Its just means the program can return a statement to the user saying "No search_term found in the source_text".
 The drawback being its going to do it everytime

+Originally I wanted to write this is a docker file.
+But i wasnt sure if this application would be used in cloud or user has docker installed.
+I confirmed with Clare Walsh that I can put it in readme saying assume user has docker.
+But i ultimately decided not to do docker container for this pplication and instead made a pip package.
+Although the package has a bug, I am more than willing to learn from people on solving the issue.